Phoenix, Arizona DUI Attorney

 If I am stopped by a police officer and he asks me if I have been drinking, what should I say?

-You are not required to answer potentially incriminating questions like this one.
-A polite response such as “I would like to speak with a DUI attorney before I answer any questions” is appropriate.
+If you are stopped for a suspected DUI, you are not required to answer potentially incriminating questions like this one.
+A polite response such as “I would like to speak with my Phoenix DUI lawyer before I answer any questions,” is appropriate.
 Remember: you have a constitutional right to remain silent, even if you have not been arrested!

 What are the field sobriety tests?